icwells/compOncDB/README.md

 	cd compOncDB/
 	./install.sh

+### Testing the Installation
+Create a database named "testDataBase" in MySQL (CREATE DATABASE testDataBase;) and run the following:

+	./test.sh

+You will be prompted the enter your MySQL password twice.
+All of the output from the test scripts should begin with "ok".

 ## Usage
 Once compiled, the compOncDB program can be used by giving it a base command and the appropriate flags.
 The program will prompt for a mysql password for the given username.

+Make sure the "comparativeOncology" database has been created in MySQL before running.

 ### Overview